Exclusive interview with Khan Tattoo by Iva Kanceska 27/08 /2010

 Q: Do you agree with your customers when they choose a ready

-made tattoo from the Internet or do you try to persuade them to
+made tattoo from the Internet or you try to persuade them to

 A: Yes, I'd try to persuade them into getting something more